PericlesTheo/periclestheo.github.io/_posts/2019-04-01-pointer-misuse-in-go.md

 ### IMO my code shouldn't be affected based on pointer semantics
 Obviously working with pointers forces you to think and structure your application in a different way.
 I argue that it shouldn't really matter the way we design our interactions between our functions.
-Let's flip it on it's head a bit and see our functions as if it was returning a value instead of a pointer.
+Let's flip it on its head a bit and see our functions as if it was returning a value instead of a pointer.

 {% highlight go %}
     package main